pippinbarr/cart253-2017/README.md

-# Oh hi, this is the CART 253 GitHub repository for 2017
+# Welcome to the CART 253 GitHub repository for 2017

 # Course information